mohitsethi/vagrant-hp/README.md

 * `ssh_username` - The SSH username, which overrides `config.ssh.username`.
 * `server_name` - The name of the server provisioned on HP Cloud.
 * `tenant_id` - The tenant_id to launch the server.
+* `security_groups` - An array of strings defining the security groups in which this VM is included.

 These can be set like typical provider-specific configuration: